vchernoy/vchernoy.github.io/content/post/intro-to-dp.md

 Note that we ignore here a lot of interesting details, for example, Python has built-in long arithmetics for integers, which is used here and definetely not cheap.

-Testing the implementations on different parameters, we may notice that there is no clear winner between the algorthms.
+Testing the implementations on different parameters, we may notice that there is no clear winner between the two algorithms.
-Probably, the most of the time is spent on the long arithmetic computation.
+Probably, most of the time is spent on the long arithmetic computation.

+Can we do even better?
+Definitely, we can!
+The table (or cache) could be preprocessed.
+Then computing the function $F\_{n,m}$ will require just one query from the table (or from the cache, for memoization solution).
+As we mentioned before, such approach requires $\Theta(n\cdot m)$ space, which could be huge for $n=10000$.
+Actually, there is a way, how we can remain in very low memory consuption and still get very fast solution.
+We will discuss this in the next two posts.

 [gen-func-art]: /post/gen-func-art/
 [two-var-recursive-func]: /post/two-var-recursive-func/